canonical/temporal-k8s-operator/documentation/tutorial/03-deploy-server.md

 ```
 ## Check status

-Watch the model while the application is brought up:
+Monitor the model while the application starts up:
 ```
 juju status --watch 1s
 ```
-Wait until the application settles.
-At this point, it is expected to be blocked, awaiting a database:
+Wait until the application stabilizes.
+At this point, it should be blocked, waiting for a database:
 ```
 App           Version  Status   Scale  Charm         Channel        Rev  Address         Exposed  Message temporal-k8s           blocked      1  temporal-k8s  latest/stable   43  10.152.183.120  no       database relation not ready